dustinpfister/hexo_sitesource/source/_posts/backbone-view-extend.md

 ## Backbone view Hello World

 For a simple hello World of Backbone.View.extend I put together a simple view that works with an unordered list element.
 So I will want the following html.
+Typically I will want some kind of Model first, but for this demo I will just work with getting some text from li elements that are clicked.

 ```html
 <div id="container">